Wuko333/PublicDirectoryBackend/README.md

-This is the backend of a secure directory application.
-I made this to learn about Relational Mapping, Spring Security, and JWT usage.
+My church needed a directory so I made a directory.
+This is the backend of it*, made with Spring Boot.

-This is an older version.
-The current working version is private.
+*The current working version is private and in use.
+This is a public, older revision meant for people who are curious about my programming.